 The Stimulus Editor is a graphical input waveform editor that lets you define the shape of time-based signals used to test your circuit's response during simulation.
-Using the Stimulus Editor, you can define:

-- analog stimuli with sine wave, pulse, piecewise linear, exponential pulse, single-frequency FM shapes, and - digital stimuli that range from simple clocks to complex pulse patterns and bus sequences.
+Using the Stimulus Editor, you can define analog stimuli with sine wave, pulse, piecewise linear, exponential pulse, and single-frequency FM shapes.

-The Stimulus Editor lets you draw analog piecewise linear and all digital stimuli by clicking at the points along the timeline that correspond to the input values that you want at transitions.
+The Stimulus Editor lets you draw an analog piecewise linear stimulus by clicking at the points along the timeline that correspond to the input values you want at transitions.